-The presence of cognitive distortions in pathological gamblers is well determined by numerous studies, and their intensity is closely correlated with the severity of the pathology.
-The empirical evidence resulting from functional MRI examinations of these correlations contributed to the inclusion of pathological gambling in the category of addictions.
+Abstract: Gambling is a socially accepted form of entertainment, a way to spend part of free time, a way to have a financial surplus, but which can turn over time into a destructive form that occupies the entire psycho-social sphere of individual.
 In the general sense, cognitive distortions are a set of false or exaggerated basic beliefs that influence the automatic thoughts and behaviors that the player manifests in relation to the game behavior.
-Toneato identified 13 distortions that can be organized into 5 categories: prediction control, illusory active control, illusory passive control, probability control, and interpretive control.

 All gamblers, including non-pathological, are susceptible to the development of cognitive distortions.
 The cognitive approach explains gambling behavior by relating to a variety of cognitive distortions that are based on different misperceptions.
 One of the basic characteristics of players' cognitions is the tendency to overestimate the possibility of winning through a variety of cognitive distortions in the processing of chances, abilities and probabilities.